nikku/wuffle/README.md

 ## Features

 * Multi-repository / organization
-* Maps columns to GitHub issues
+* Configure colums and GitHub label to column mappings
 * Allow moving issues by contributors only
 * Automatically moves across columns, as you develop
 * Filter issues